Chanukah

 3. Serve yourself a portion that fits with the number you have in mind, but try to serve yourself a slightly smaller portion than you would usually take.

-4. As you eat the first latke, take in all of the flavors you love.
+4. As you eat the first latke, take in all the flavors you love.
 Maybe it is the potato or the onion that piques your senses.
 Try to chew slowly to enjoy these flavors.

 5. Mid-way through your plate, take a break.
 Take another deep breath or two and note how hungry you are now.
 If you are almost full, take a few minutes to see if you still want to finish the remaining latkes.
 You might be surprised that taking extra time to eat left you full!